 These are some of the ways in which illiquid assets, such as homes and property, can provide income.

 Pension Loan Scheme

 As we suggested some time ago, the Government has now, since July 2019, extended the Pension Loan Scheme to better allow individuals to more flexibly use the equity in their properties to finance an income stream.
-Better marketing of this flexibility, and perhaps a review of the interest rate payable, could see this having a major impact on the quality of life of many retirees.
+The interest rate applicable is now a much more competitive 4.5% and a better marketing of this ould see this having a major impact on the quality of life of many retirees.

-Whilst the downside is that it could generate considerable amounts of debt, unlike the student loan plan it would at least be secured against property and replace government expenditure.
+Whilst the downside is that the PLS scheme generates debt, unlike the student loan plan it would at least be secured against property and replace government expenditure.

 As we discuss elsewhere on the site, reverse mortgages are an existing option which allows individuals and couples to convert their home equity into an income stream.
 They largely suffer from a poor public profile because of inappropriate selling a number of years ago, but a number of products changes now make them suitable mechanisms in many situations - for example, government legislation now makes it impossible for borrowers to owe more than the value of their property and end up with "negative equity".